Tell Congress to Save Net NeutralityLearn More About Net Neutrality

-Over the last few years Public Knowledge has hosted various iterations of Emerging Tech DC (#ETDC).
+Over the last few years, Public Knowledge has hosted various iterations of Emerging Tech DC (#ETDC).
 This event has served as a platform for tech policy advocates and tech entrepreneurs to have fruitful discussions about artificial intelligence, virtual reality, internet of things, and 3D printing.
-This year, in recognition of diversity of thought, experiences, and needs of people who use this technology, Public Knowledge will host this event with twist -- Emerging Tech for Social Change.
+This year, in recognition of the diversity of thought, experiences, and needs of people who use this technology, Public Knowledge will host this event with a twist -- Emerging Tech for Social Change.
 At Public Knowledge, we understand that tech policy impacts communities, specifically marginalized communities, in different ways and there must be debates now and in the future that actively include those communities.
 Our goal for Emerging Tech for Social Change is to center voices at the margins in hopes that policy debates and panelist participation in said debates reflect our values as an organization and the public interest community as a whole.

 The idea for Emerging Tech for Social Change originated from my experiences in various meetings and events related to digital inclusion, artificial intelligence, content moderation, privacy, and intellectual property.
 I often think to myself, “#TechPolicySoWhite.”
 (I must thank April Reign for developing the language for me to capture my thoughts and feelings on this subject.)
 In many of these spaces there is almost always someone from a non-marginalized background who speaks with authority about how a certain policy has or will impact communities of color.
 At this point, this has become normalized behavior within the Beltway.